 In this update, we cover two major feature releases related to sources and cover several new integrations.

-Visual Data Mapping in Warehouse Actions (reverse-ETL)
+Visual Data Mapping in Reverse-ETL

 We launched our reverse-ETL pipeline with a highly customizable, JSON-based configuration flow.
 Our customers love the flexibility because it helps them solve more complex data needs in their destinations.